Soul-Burn/fluid-connection-indicators/README.md

 # Features

-Shows indicators on fluid connections:
+Shows indicators on fluid connections, inserters, and mining drills.

+For fluid connections:

 * Green - Pipe is connected
 * Blue - Pipe is not connected